plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## How to get started with Plausible Analytics

 To use Plausible Analytics, you need to register an account.
 To explore the product, we offer you a free 30-day trial.
-There are no restrictions on your usage during the free trial and no credit card is required to sign up.
+No credit card is required to sign up.

 [Click here to register](https://plausible.io/register).
 It is a simple process and we only ask for your name and email address.